-Press (System Inputs), Tables, A Linearity, ATyp, or DTyp or B Linearity, ATyp, or DTyp.
+Press System | Tables, Linearity, ATyp, or DTyp.

 There are a variety of methods to connect the power sensors to the power meter depending on the model of power sensor you are using.
-Refer to Table 2-1 on page 35 for details on connecting different power sensor models.
+Refer to Table 2-1 on page 33 for details on connecting different power sensor models.